My Cat Is Sleeping With Their Head Up, Is That Normal? What Science Tells Us

 Cats sleep up to 18 hours a day.
 Like this head-up position, a lot of these cat positions may seem strange and uncomfortable to us humans.
 And like the loaf position, these are also completely normal!

-With their flexible and nimble bodies, cats can sleep in a variety of positions while still remaining relaxed and comfortable.
+With their flexible and nimble bodies, cats can sleep in a variety of positions while remaining relaxed and comfortable.
 Here are a few other sleeping positions that you may find your cat in while in dreamland:

 - Curled in a ball